Skip to main content

 Recently completed

-• published updates to framework content on 28 November, including new descriptions for the ‘test engineer’ and ‘test manager’ roles, and new skill descriptions for ‘business analyst’ and 'data engineer' - summary of all updates
+• published updates to framework content on 29 May, including changes to the list of skills required by the ‘content designer’ and ‘data engineer’ roles - summary of all updates

 Working on now

-• working with profession subject matter experts to draft updated descriptions for data ethicist, business analyst and content designer
+• working with profession subject matter experts to draft updated descriptions for ‘data ethicist’, ‘business relationship manager’, ‘business analyst’, and a new role of ‘agile coach'

 • continuing to support groups proposing changes to the framework